 A. SOCIAL GOSPEL THEOLOGY IS AT THE HEART OF OUR NATION’S FINANCIAL WOES

-As a man thinketh in his heart so he is states the Bible.
+The King James Bible says, “For as he thinketh in his heart, so is he” (Proverbs 23:7).
 It follows that the way a legislator understands God via his or her theology, or lack thereof, will determine his ideology in both personal and policy formation.
 To reason this another way, “Right actions begin with right thinking, and right thinking begins with thinking right about God” (Radmacher).

-Again, this is not to suggest that Government not care for or help the poor, but it is to suggest how Government best cares for and helps the poor.
+Again, this is not to suggest that government not care for or help the poor, but it is to suggest how government best cares for and helps the poor.
 God’s Word is clear on how a nation and its political leaders should construct a social safety net for society.
-That follows here:

 B. HOW GOVERNMENT BEST HELPS THE POOR

-Biblically speaking, the Institution of Government need provide individual, accessible private property rights to all citizens (Gen. 1:26; cf. Exo.
-20:15, 17).
+Biblically speaking, the institution of government need provide individual, accessible private property rights to all citizens (Genesis 1:26; cf. Exodus 20:15, 17).
 The compelling studies of Hernando de Soto Polar relative to overcoming poverty in Peru serve to profoundly underscore this truth.
 For one to possess accessible rights to own personal property is a determinative factor in breaking the poverty cycle of individuals and nations.
-America should not change its rich heritage in this area of policy; property rights curb poverty.
+America should not change its rich heritage in this area of policy.
+Property rights curb poverty.

 C. HOW GOVERNMENT LEAST HELPS THE POOR

-May God grant you, our nation’s leaders great wisdom to transition our policies to biblically-informed positions relative to best helping the poor and bereft— people whom you and I love and people whom God loves.
+May God grant you, our nation’s leaders, great wisdom to transition our policies to biblically informed positions relative to best helping the poor and bereft— people you and I love and people God loves.

-Unfortunately there is another deleterious result that continues to this day in America in regards to the incursive Social Gospel movement that took root over 100 years ago.
-In order for the Social Gospel movement to effectuate change in American culture it was mandatory for it to infiltrate Government leadership and influence policy.
-This study attributes the germination of Government entitlement programs as evidence of this very thing: The Social Gospel was and remains the seedbed of political liberalism; they remain intrinsically intertwined today.
+Unfortunately, there is another deleterious result that continues to this day in America in regard to the incursive Social Gospel movement that took root over one hundred years ago.
+In order for the Social Gospel movement to effectuate change in American culture, it was mandatory for it to infiltrate government leadership and influence policy.
+This study attributes the germination of government entitlement programs as evidence of this very thing: the Social Gospel was and remains the seedbed of political liberalism.
+They remain intrinsically intertwined today.

-Rather than stand their ground and continue to win and disciple public servants for Christ, imparting to them a Christian world view on such things as God’s means of creating a social safety net, they abandoned this critically important sphere of influence—this vitally important missional affinity group!
-As a result theological and political liberalism blossomed.
-It follows that the biblical remedy, the best way to change America’s downward spiral is for Evangelicals to once again make disciples in the political arena. cm
+Rather than stand their ground and continue to win and disciple public servants for Christ, imparting to them a Christian worldview on such things as God’s means of creating a social safety net, they abandoned this critically important sphere of influence—this vitally important missional affinity group!
+As a result, theological and political liberalism blossomed.
+It follows that the biblical remedy, the best way to change America’s downward spiral, is for evangelicals to once again make disciples in the political arena. cm